 - Applications Open: 09:00 28 November 2019

 - Applications Close: 23:59 10 March 2020

-- Winners informed and offer letters sent out: 24 April 2020
+- Winners informed and offer letters sent out: TBC due to COVID-19 crisis

-- Initial Grant fund distributed and projects expected to start: 18 May 2020
+- Initial Grant fund distributed and projects expected to start: TBC due to COVID-19 crisis

 - Further dates will be announced in due course

 2. Applicant eligibility